NoxUltima/eliph/docs.md

 Slice syntax is always enclosed in `[]` immediately after the literal or variable, like how we would access arrays or objects in JS.

-The placeholder `$` stands for the length of the array or string it refers to, and remains constant.
+The placeholder `$` stands for the length of the array or string it refers to.

 ```swift
 c = 'hello'; // Slicing